fish-shell/fish-shell/doc_src/tutorial.rst

 This runs the command ``echo`` with the arguments ``hello`` and ``world``.
 In this case that's the same as one argument ``hello world``, but in many cases it's not.
 If you need to pass an argument that includes a space, you can :ref:`escape <escapes>` with a backslash, or :ref:`quote <quotes>` it using single or double quotes::

     > mkdir My\ Files
+    # Makes a directory called "My Files", with a space in the name
     > cp ~/Some\ File 'My Files'
+    # Copies a file called "Some File" in the home directory to "My Files"
     > ls "My Files"
     Some File